replicatedhq/replicated-field-labs/instruqt/delivering-as-an-appliance/01-specifying-the-cluster/assignment.md

 hood, the Admin Console uses Helm to install and upgrade your application.

-You release your application as a Kubernetes applicance by releasing a Helm chart and some additional configuration on the Replicated Vendor Portal.
+You release your application as a Kubernetes applicance by releasing a Helm chart and some additional configuration on the Replicated Platform.
 The moost important file is the configuration for the Embedded Cluster, which can very simple.
 All it requires is the version of the cluster to use.

 ```
 apiVersion: embeddedcluster.replicated.com/v1beta1